-Backing CATMAID's database up as well as restoring it, is currently a manual process.
+Making a backup of CATMAID's Postgres database as well as restoring it, is currently a manual process.
 Also keep in mind that a certain database state is related to a certain source code version.
-Reflecting the commit name in the backup name, might therefore be a good idea.
-A mismatch might cause some trouble when a database backup is used that includes migrations that are not present in the selected CATMAID version.
+This means after restoring a backup, a database migration might still be needed.
+To avoid this, reflecting the commit name in the backup name, might be a good idea.
+In most situations this shouldn't be a concern though.